hasanmansur/smhasanmansur/content/publication/aidui/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *The 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023), Melbourne, Australia, May 14th-20th, 2023*, to appear
+publication: In *The 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023), Melbourne, Australia, May 14th-20th, 2023*
-publication_short: In *The 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023), Melbourne, Australia, May 14th-20th, 2023*, to appear
+publication_short: In *The 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023), Melbourne, Australia, May 14th-20th, 2023*

 abstract: